 It is likely that federal program resources will receive cuts in future years.
-Over the past two years, the Community Development Block Grant (CDBG) program has been cut by more than 21 percent, resulting in almost \$5 million less than in 2010 to invest in Virginia's communities, while the HOME program has been reduced by 48 percent over that same period; additional reductions to both HOME and CDBG are anticipated.
 As resources become scarcer, funding decisions will become more difficult and there will be an increased focus on leveraging additional funds to complete community projects.
 Collaboration among State agencies must be increased in order to use our shrinking resources more strategically.
 On a positive note, recent initiatives by the Commonwealth have allocated funds targeting distressed communities and to support overall community and economic development efforts, and these resources will be extremely beneficial and are hoped to yield significant positive outcomes.
-State provided funding to continue DHCD's very successful rapid re-housing program, a key component of the Commonwealth's plan to reduce homelessness, has been eliminated, which threatens the agency's ability to continue to attain the outcomes delivered in past years.
+State provided funding to continue DHCD's very successful rapid re-housing program is a key component of the Commonwealth's plan to reduce homelessness.